Automorphisms and real structures for a $\Pi$-symmetric super-Grassmannian: Introduction

-\textbf{Acknowledgments:} The author was partially supported by Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{\i}vel Superior - Brasil (CAPES) -- Finance Code 001, (Capes-Humboldt Research Fellowship), by FAPEMIG, grant APQ-01999-18, and by Tomsk State University, Competitiveness Improvement Program.
-We thank \\ Peter Littelmann for hospitality and the wonderful working atmosphere at the University of Cologne and we thank Dmitri Akhiezer for helpful comments.
-We also thank Mikhail Borovoi for suggesting to write this paper and for writing Appendix.
+\textbf{Acknowledgments:} The author was partially supported by Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{\i}vel Superior - Brasil (CAPES) -- Finance Code 001, (Capes-Humboldt Research Fellowship), by FAPEMIG, grant APQ-01999-18, Rede Mineira de Matemática-RMMAT-MG, Projeto RED-00133-21.
+We thank Peter Littelmann for hospitality and the wonderful working atmosphere at the University of Cologne and we thank Dmitri Akhiezer for helpful comments.
+We also thank Mikhail Borovoi for suggesting to write this paper and for writing the appendix.